Artificial Intelligence in Industry and Finance

 The aim of this conference is to bring together European academics, young researchers, students and industrial practitioners to discuss the application of Artificial Intelligence in Industry and Finance within the COST research network.

-The conference is supported by the COST Network MI-NET and by the Swiss State Secretariat for Education, Research and Innovation SERI.
+This conference is supported by COST Action TD1409, Mathematics for Industry Network (MI-NET) and by the Swiss State Secretariat for Education, Research and Innovation SERI.
 COST is the longest-running European framework supporting transnational cooperation among researchers, engineers and scholars across Europe.
 The 1st COST Conference on this topic was held on September 15, 2016, and the 2nd COST Conference was held on September 7, 2017.

 All lectures are open to the public.
 Registration is now open.

 - Artificial Intelligence challenges for European companies from the mechanical and electrical industry, but also life sciences.

 - Artificial Intelligence challenges for the European Fintech industry, banks and insurance companies

 We have invited a large number of speakers both from within Switzerland as well as abroad, working on AI in Finance and Industry.